BlankZhu/blogger/wordbook/index.md

 #### coherent
 1. If an argument, set of ideas, or a plan is coherent, it is clear and carefully considered, and each part of it connects or follows in a natural or reasonable way.
 2. If someone is coherent, you can understand what that person says.
+#### coexists
+1. to live or exist together, esp. in peace, at the same time or in the same place

 ### D